lab9k/chatbot-visit-gent/README.md

 ### 1.Dialogflow

-Dialogflow is a platform from google that regulates the flow of your conversation of your "Give users new ways to interact with your product by building engaging voice and text-based conversational interfaces, such as voice apps and chatbots, powered by AI.
+Dialogflow is a platform from google that regulates the flow of your conversation which gives users new ways to interact with your product by building engaging voice and text-based conversational interfaces, such as voice apps and chatbots, powered by AI.
 Connect with users on your website, mobile app, the Google Assistant, Amazon Alexa, Facebook Messenger, and other popular platforms and devices."

 Source: [dialogflow.com](https://dialogflow.com/)